mmk-1/vox-compiler/README.md

+# About
+- This is probably my first attempt at doing a relatively large project from scratch.
+I learnt a lot along the way but I also wrote code in such a way that got things done.
+Especially for the backend of the compiler, there is no proper software design.
+The code may be inefficient and unreadable.
+I plan on redoing this project (maybe in C or Rust) but this time with proper design and good code.

 # Vox compiler
 - This compiler is for RISC-V architecture.
 Dockerfile provides the environment with necessary toolchains and simulators to run programs.
 - Alternatively you can install the dependencies locally -> [link](#Install-RISC-V-locally)